 Math is best learned in a participatory manner.
 Please come to class prepared to engage with the materials, the instructor, and your classmates.
-The hope is that our return to in-person learning will allow greater engagement with the concepts at play, but it is still up to you to ask questions when you're confused, try out new techniques and explore new ideas, and generally be an active learner.
+It is up to you to ask questions when you're confused, try out new techniques and explore new ideas, and generally be an active learner.

-Ambrose University Important Information:
+Ambrose University Important Policies & Procedures: